 Students may access the internet in any area of the Department or Clinic.
 As indicated above, they may do so using the computers in the Computer Laboratory.
-They may also do so using laptops that can be checked out from the Computer/Speech-Science Lab, or they may use their own laptops.
+They may also do so using their own laptops or laptops that can be checked out from the Computer/Speech-Science Lab.